DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - Before output the voltage to relevant jack, it may crosses (or bypass) **euclidean sequencer** (user-defined settings, all can be modulated by CV), then crosses (or bypass) pitch-based **Quantizer** (voltage can be pre-offset by KX expander OFS.1 or OFS.2 input).
 Either the clock (is running, or stopped (when the clock is stopped, output may have a voltage other than 0V, depending V-Offset setting, and pitch quantization.

-- An option from context menu permits to output the module's master phase to output 8 (ramp up signal shape, 0V to +10V, based on master tempo - clock / slave BPM).
+- An option from context menu permits to output the module's master phase (**M.PHASE**) to output 8 (ramp up signal shape, 0V to +10V, based on master tempo, frequency, or slave clock).
 May be useful for rack debugging features, time reference in your rack...
-When you enable this option, the previous output settings are saved, then restored when you disable this option.
+When you enable this option, the previous output settings are saved, then restored as soon as you disable this option.

 - RUN input: when set as **HI-GATE** (default setting), the clock runs while a high gate voltage is applied on RUN input jack.
 When set as **RUN/STOP**, the input acts as transport toggle, everytime the jack receives a pulse (trigger), at least +0.2V rising front.

-- RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) pulse/gate will reset the main (master) module's phase, also all eight dedicated output phases.
+- RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) pulse/gate will reset the module's master phase, and also all 8-outputs dedicated phases.

 - All embedded LED on module's chassis are RGB.